Build Introduction

 Mythic Unique Items

 Heir of Perdition has Strong Gear Affixes and a steady damage multiplier.
-The multiplier can be stolen occasionally from others who also use this helm for a higher damage multiplier.
+The multiplier can be stolen from others who also use this helm.

 Check our Unique Item Target-farming guide for information on where to find everything you need.